xmartlabs/android-snapshot-publisher/README.md

 **Known Issue:** after AGP 4.1 the version name cannot be applied only to specific plugin tasks.
 In turn, it's applied in the configuration step, causing all builds to contain `versionNameFormat`.
-AGP 4.2 fixes this issue but is still in alpha.
-If you're using a lower version of AGP, you can use the version of [2.1.0](https://github.com/xmartlabs/android-snapshot-publisher/releases/tag/v2.1.0).

 ### Release notes
 The `releaseNotes` block allows you to perform build release notes customizations.